RBM creates data files that report user and agent activity on summary and transactional levels. Data is separated into multiple files:

 Only launched agents generate billing events.
 Activity from yet to be launched or unlaunched agents doesn't appear in billing reports.

-There are three types of billable events:
+There are five types of billable events:

-Event | Definition |
+Event Definition

-Basic Message | An application-to-person (A2P) message that
+An application-to-person (A2P) message that

-If a P2A message is delivered in the next 24 hours, the Basic Message becomes part of an A2P conversation; otherwise, the session terminates.
-A Basic Message is always delivered from an agent to a user. |
+Conversational agents only: if a P2A message is delivered as a response to an A2P message within the next 24 hours, the Basic Message becomes part of an A2P conversation; otherwise, the session terminates.
+A Basic Message is always delivered from an agent to a user.

-Single Message | An application-to-person (A2P) message that
+An application-to-person (A2P) message that

-If a P2A message is delivered in the next 24 hours, the Single Message becomes part of an A2P conversation; otherwise, the session terminates.
-A Single Message is always delivered from an agent to a user. |
+Conversational agents only: if a P2A message is delivered in the next 24 hours, the Single Message becomes part of an A2P conversation; otherwise, the session terminates.
+A Single Message is always delivered from an agent to a user.

-A2P Conversation | An A2P Conversation is initiated when a P2A message is delivered within 24 hours of an A2P Single Message.
-All messages delivered 24 hours before that are not part of previous sessions, and all messages delivered in the following 24 hours, are part of the new A2P Conversation Session. |
+A2P Conversation Applies to conversational agents only: An A2P Conversation is initiated when a P2A message is delivered within 24 hours of an A2P Single Message or A2P Basic Message.
+Note that if a P2A message is delivered within 24 hours of multiple A2P messages, only the A2P message that immediately preceded the P2A message is used to create the conversation session.
+This A2P Message, along with any messages delivered within the next 24 hours, are part of the new A2P conversation.

-P2A Conversation | A P2A Conversation is initiated when there is no active session (A2P Single Message, A2P Conversation, or P2A Conversation) and a P2A message is delivered. |
+P2A Conversation Applies to conversational agents only: A P2A Conversation is initiated when there is no active session (A2P Single Message, A2P Conversation, or P2A Conversation) and a P2A message is delivered, and the business responds within 24 hours.

 Availability